fabric8io/fabric8/docs/vagrantOpenShift.md

     10.245.2.2 openshift-minion-1
     10.245.2.3 openshift-minion-2

+### Network routes

+Add a network route so you can connect to pods from your host

+	sudo route -n add  10.244.0.0/16 10.245.2.2

 ### Re-starting OpenShift

 If for any reason OpenShift stops running you can restart it via:

     vagrant ssh master
     sudo systemctl start openshift-master.service

+    vagrant ssh minion-1
+    sudo systemctl start openshift-node.service

+    vagrant ssh minion-2
+    sudo systemctl start openshift-node.service

 ### OpenShift logs